For millions of people, the question of whether to drink isn't about health or preference. It's about faith.

 The Cultural Dimension

-Beyond the technical rulings, many Muslims question the intent.
-Why aim to be so close to something forbidden?
-Why drink beverages designed to mimic wine or beer when the whole culture around alcohol is what Islam seeks to distance believers from?
+Beyond the technical rulings, many Muslims question the intent: why drink beverages designed to mimic wine or beer when the culture around alcohol is what Islam seeks to distance believers from?
+It's a spiritual argument rather than a legal one, and for many observant Muslims it carries weight regardless of what scholars say about ABV percentages.

 Practical Guidance for Muslims